Teleférico de Caracas: History

-It was inaugurated on September 29, 1955, by President Marcos Pérez Jiménez.
+It was inaugurated on December 2, 1955, by President Marcos Pérez Jiménez.
 It remained open until the end of the 1970s.
 A series of fruitless attempts to reopen it in 1986, 1988, and 1990 each ended in closing it.
 In 2000, the national government gave a concession to the Inversora Turística Caracas´Company, which was to reopen the tramway to coincide with rebuilding the Humboldt Hotel and the Magic Park of Avila [Parque Mágico Avila] (El Ávila National Park).

 In 2000, the reconstruction of the cableway system began, as well as one of the stations, and the cable cars are now operating.
-Nowadays there are more than 70 tram cars which can travel 3.5 km in 15 minutes approximately.
+Now there are more than 70 tram cars which can travel 3.5 km in 15 minutes approximately.
 As of 3 January 2024, the cost for a round trip ride is between US$12 (for Venezuelans) and US$30 (for non-Venezuelans).
 In August 2007, the concession was revoked and the park is once again in the hands of the federal government.
 In October 2007, it was renamed "Waraira Repano”."
 The restoration of the mid-century modern hotel lasted 13 years, and was reopened in 2018.

 The park area at the top of the mountain is a wide walkway along the ridgeline.
 Several sellers have set up food or handicraft kiosks.
 There is also a restaurant and ice skating rink, an enormous Venezuelan flag waving in the breeze, and the Bauhaus influenced Humboldt Hotel.
 Often the top of the mountain has clouds drifting through it, obscuring the view.
 It is several degrees cooler than Caracas or the coast.
 When the clouds clear, the city of Caracas can be seen on one side and the coastline on the other side.